TNA News: Impact Star Suffers Serious Injury During Match, Undergoes Life-Saving Surgery

 Believe it or not, this is actually the second major colon-related issue that DJ Z has had to deal with.
 Four years ago, a tumor was found in his colon which led to an emergency appendectomy and many feared he would never wrestle again after that.

-Since his first major health issue, DJ Z has been involved in numerous feuds and programs in TNA Impact Wrestling and also held the X Division Championship for a second time.
+Since his first major health issue, DJ Z has been involved in numerous feuds and programs in Impact Wrestling and also held the X Division Championship for a second time.

 Michael Paris has been wrestling for more than a decade and he has performed under numerous gimmicks and ring names.
-He is most well known as Zema Ion and currently DJ Z in TNA Impact Wrestling, and at the age of 30, he still has many years ahead of him.
+He is most well known as Zema Ion and currently DJ Z in Impact Wrestling, and at the age of 30, he still has many years ahead of him.
 The only problem is that this “fractured colon” injury may end up shortening his wrestling career, and if not for the emergency surgery, it may have even shortened his life.

-[Featured Image by TNA Impact Wrestling]
+[Featured Image by Impact Wrestling]